-Fight off the cold and flu season armed with this beautiful Fresh Citrus Salad with Mint Syrup (Sekanjabin).
+Fight off the cold and flu season armed with this beautiful and delicious fresh citrus salad with Persian mint shrub (Sekanjabin).

+With citrus season in full swing, my family and I are happily enjoying everything that it offers.
 Grapefruits, oranges, blood oranges, tangerines, lemons and limes – oh, my!
+We love them all.

 This citrus salad is a great pick-me-up when your immune system is down and out of sorts.
-Add some fresh mint, a little drizzle of Sekanjabin (Persian Mint Syrup) and you are done.
+The dressing is simple, too, but again full of flavor.
+I used my Persian mint shrub, Sekanjabin.

 - 1 grapefruit